The legal bits

 Who we are

 We are called IMEC International Meaning Events and Community (abbreviated as ‘IMEC’).
 Our website is meaning.org.uk The organisers of IMEC currently include the chair and a co-organiser.
 The current chair of IMEC is Dr Joel Vos PhD MSc MA CPsychol FHEA.
-The current co-organiser is Natalie Fraser MSc.
 The legal entity organising and responsible for all activities of IMEC is Meaning Online Ltd, which is registered in the UK (Company number 11099635) and the director of which is Dr Joel Vos PhD MSc MA CPsychol FHEA.
 The indemnity insurance for all activities of IMEC is registered by Dr Joel Vos on behalf of Meaning Online Ltd.

 How you can contact us